 Location 2014-2021 RHNA Allocation (number of units)

 Los Angeles County (unincorporated portions only) 30,145

 City of Lancaster 2,510

 City of Palmdale 5,452

 City of Burbank 2,684

+Location 2014-2021 RHNA Allocation (number of units)

 City of Los Angeles 82,002

 Total 122,793

-Sources: Los Angeles County, 2014; City of Lancaster, 2013; City of Palmdale, 2014; City of Los Angeles, 2013; City of Burbank, 2013 Note: Los Angeles County has identified an inventory of land suitable for residential development comprising specific plan areas that have been preplanned to accommodate a range of housing types and densities, as well as vacant and underutilized sites that allow multi-family and mixed-use residential developments administratively.
+Sources: Los Angeles County 2014; City of Lancaster 2013; City of Palmdale 2012; City of Los Angeles 2013; City of Burbank 2013

+Note: Los Angeles County has identified an inventory of land suitable for residential development comprising specific plan areas that have been preplanned to accommodate a range of housing types and densities, as well as vacant and underutilized sites that allow multifamily and mixed-use residential developments administratively.
 Specifically, the County identified the Newhall Ranch, Marina del Rey, and Northlake Specific Plan areas as being able to provide 26,642 housing units or nearly 90 percent of the RHNA.
-The rest of the RHNA could be absorbed by existing vacant and underutilized sites throughout the county (Los Angeles County 2014).
+The rest of the RHNA could be absorbed by existing vacant and underused sites throughout the county (Los Angeles County 2014).

 RHNA = Regional Housing Needs Assessment